Daniel-Abrecht/ml666/README.md

 I got rid of entities, added c-like escaping & comments, and some other stuff.
 The name ML666 was choosen, because I couldn't find an unclaimed 3 or 4 letter acronym, so I just took some number.

+The Project Homepage, along with some prebuilt documentation, can be found at [https://ml666-s.s.abrecht.li/](https://ml666-s.s.abrecht.li/).

 For details about the implementation in this repo, see [docs/ml666.md](docs/ml666.md).

 For the formal syntax description, see [docs/syntax.abnf](docs/syntax.abnf) and [docs/syntax.xhtml](docs/syntax.xhtml).